Tekhunt/Creditcard-fraud-dectection/README.md

 #### Here goes my

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+This project aims to detect potential fraud cases is credit card transactions and the task here is to differentiate between them.
+My ultimate intent is to tackle this situation by building classification models to classify and distinguish fraud transactions.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.